 Part of my disenchantment with startups has come from the ways that startup employees are discouraged from making responsible investment choices, while the VCs that fund them are allowed and encouraged to use sound investment principals in their own companies.
 There are two interrelated principals that I found at odds in the startup world, which ultimately caused me to leave it.

 In the investment world, investing your money in only one stock is a huge no-no. Diversify, diversify, diversify.
 If the company fails for reasons you weren’t able to foresee, you’re out of luck if that was your only investment.
 VCs understand responsible investing and invest in many startups at once to diversify and both increase their chances of picking a winner and decrease their exposure to a particular failure.

 Yet, as an employee, investing your time in a handful of startups at once is frowned upon; you are expected to work full-time at a single company at irresponsible investment risk.
 VCs use the knowledge that most startups fail and diversify.
-As employee I’ve twice seen attempts (at one company, led by me) to use this knowledge to encourage personal investment and get the company to offer a decent retirement savings (IRA / 401K); both times it failed.
+As an employee I’ve twice seen attempts (at one company, led by me) to use this knowledge to at least encourage personal investment and get the company to offer a decent retirement savings (IRA / 401K); both times it failed.

 Oh, and don’t pull out early just because the forecast isn’t good like a smart investor would, or you might be labelled a job hopper.

 When I asked if I could do work on the side for another company, it was rejected.
 I then asked if I could work part-time so that I could diversify my time between work and personal growth in other ways.
 The response was that that would be tantamount to quitting, so I had to choose.